VOCHI raises additional $2.4 million for its computer vision-powered video editing app – TechCrunch

 Though based in Belarus, most of VOCHI’s users are young adults from the U.S. Others hail from Russia, Saudi Arabia, Brazil and parts of Europe, Lesun says.

 Unlike some of its video editor rivals, VOCHI offers a robust free experience where around 60% of the effects and filters are available without having to pay, along with other basic editing tools and content.
-More advanced features, like effect settings, unique presents and various special effects require a subscription.
+More advanced features, like effect settings, unique presents and various special effects, require a subscription.
 This subscription, however, isn’t cheap — it’s either $7.99 per week or $39.99 for 12 weeks.
 This seemingly aims the subscription more at professional content creators rather than a casual user just looking to have fun with their videos from time to time.
 (A one-time purchase of $150 is also available, if you prefer.)

 To date, around 20,000 of VOCHI’s 500,000 monthly active users have committed to a paid subscription, and that number is growing at a rate of 20% month-over-month, the company says.